thin-edge/thin-edge.io/design/thin-edge-actors-design.md

 Key design ideas:

-* All the events, requests and responses that affect the behaviour of an actor (including timeouts and cancellations) are materialized by messages collected in a single mailbox, the actor mailbox.
+* All the events, requests and responses that affect the behaviour of an actor (including timeouts and cancellations) are materialized by messages, that are processed one after the other by the actor.
+* All the events, requests and responses that define the effect of an actor are materialized by messages, that are sent to actor peers.
+* All the input and output messages of an actor are going through a single box, the message box of the actor.
-  * This mailbox abstracts message gathering and prioritization over independent input channels, and the actor processes messages one after the other.
+  * This mailbox abstracts message gathering and prioritization over independent input channels.
+  * This same box abstracts message dispatching over independent output channels.
-  * A typical mailbox encapsulates two channels: one for regular messages, the other one for high-priority messages as cancellations.
+  * A typical mailbox encapsulates several input and output channels, for regular messages, for high-priority messages as cancellations or to interact with specific peers.
-  * An actor implementation can provide a specific mailbox implementation, notably to await the response for a request sent to a peer.
+* An actor implementation can use its own specific mailbox implementation.
-  * For observability purposes, logging can be turned on/off on a mailbox to trace all the messages just before processing.
-  * For testing purposes, the mailbox of an actor (even if specialized) can be built from a single channel simulating a delivery order of events, possibly interleaved with timeouts and other runtime errors.
-* All the events, requests and responses sent by an actor are materialized by messages going through a single handler, the actor peers handler.
-  * This peers handler abstracts message dispatching of a set of independent out channels.
-  * An actor implementation can provide a specific peers handler implementation, notably to abstract away the message passing interface in favor of regular method calls.
+  * These serves two purposes: the ability to use specific synchronization mechanisms between input and output messages and the ability to abstract away the message passing interface behind regular method invocations.
+  * For instance, an actor can specifically await a response from the peer to which a request has just been sent, postponing all the messages sent by other peers till received the expected response.
+  * Yet another example, is the ability for an actor to process requests concurrently upto some max concurrency level, by pausing the reception of new requests till pending responses are actually sent.
-  * For observability purposes, logging can be turned on/off on a peer handler to trace all the messages just sent.
+* For observability purposes, logging can be turned on/off on a mailbox to trace all the input messages just before processing and all the output messages just before sending them.
-  * For testing purposes, the peer handler of an actor (even if specialized) can be built onto a single channel gathering all the output messages in their delivery.
+* For testing purposes, the mailbox of an actor (even if specialized) can be connected to a test channel
+  * simulating events, possibly interleaved with timeouts and other runtime errors.
+  * observing all the effects triggered by the simulated events.
 * The runtime itself is manipulated via messages as any actor.
   Spawning a new task or a new actor instance is done by sending a message to the runtime.